Vikashh78/BMI-Calculator/README.md

 # BMI-Calculator
-A complete web aplication for Body Mass Index value using HTML, CSS, JS
+A complete web application for Body Mass Index value using HTML, CSS, JS.